Antiperspirants & Breast Cancer Debunking The Myths: Part 2

-Antiperspirants work by aluminum salts blocking sweat glands, not the lymph nodes.
+Antiperspirants block sweat glands, not the lymph nodes.
 So, while an antiperspirant may stop you from sweating, it has no effect on the lymphatic system.

 The idea that we must be allowed to sweat under our arms in order to release lots of toxins from our bodies is also not true.

 Toxins are not removed from the body through sweating or through the axillary (armpit) lymph nodes.
 The kidneys and liver help remove these toxins from the body.

 Far more toxins are removed by your kidneys and liver than through sweating.
 Sweat is made up of 99% water, with a bit of salt, urea, proteins, and carbohydrates.
 Toxic chemicals that enter the body are removed from the blood by the kidneys and the liver.
 Substances removed by the kidneys are released into the urine, while those taken by the liver are released into bile which mixes with feces and is eliminated.